cisotradecraft/Podcast/README.md

 # CISO Tradecraft® Podcast
 Want to learn how to become an expert in cyber security?
 CISO Tradecraft® breaks down cybersecurity into various topic domains with easy-to-digest episodes.
 Whether you're a newbie or an expert, there's something for everyone to learn.
-Pro Tip: We have lots of content on all of your favorite platforms.
-So [please subscribe](https://linktr.ee/cisotradecraft) to get the lastest content.
+[Please subscribe](https://linktr.ee/cisotradecraft) to get the lastest content.
 THANK YOU!
 ## Contents
 <img src=images/NewCISOTradecraftTopics.jpg width="500" height="500">